The NCC (pt 11) regulates consumer leases.

 A consumer lease must be in writing and disclose, at a minimum, the following:

-•the amount of stamp duty and other government charges the lessee must pay (s 174(1)(c) NCC);
+• the amount of stamp duty and other government charges the lessee must pay (s 174(1)(c));

-The lessee must get a copy of the lease together with a statement in the form prescribed by the NCCP Regulations explaining the lessee’s rights and obligations under the lease (form 17: information statement) within 14 days of entry into the lease (s 175 NCC).
+The lessee must get a copy of the lease, and a statement (in the form prescribed by the NCCP Regulations) that explains the lessee’s rights and obligations under the lease (form 17: information statement) within 14 days of entry into the lease (s 175 NCC).

-For leases entered into after 1 March 2013, lessors are required to provide periodic statements (s 175C NCC) and an “end of lease statement” in the prescribed form at least 90 days prior to a lease term ending (s 175H NCC).
+For leases entered into after 1 March 2013, lessors are required to provide periodic statements (s 175C) and an “end of lease statement” in the prescribed form at least 90 days prior to a lease term ending (s 175H).

 Section 178 of the NCC requires that a lessor give a lessee 30 days written notice before repossessing leased goods.
 However, this rule does not apply:

-•if the lessor believes on reasonable grounds that the lessee has or will dispose of the goods in breach of the lease (s 178(2)(b) NCC);
+• if the lessor believes on reasonable grounds that the lessee has or will dispose of the goods in breach of the lease (s 178(2)(b));

-•where the lessor cannot find the lessee after making reasonable efforts (s 178(2)(c) NCC);
+• where the lessor cannot find the lessee after making reasonable efforts (s 178(2)(c));

 Section 178A of the NCC allows the lessee to terminate a consumer lease, by written notice, prior to the leased goods being provided.